astev423/GratisSocial/README.md

 ## TODO:

+Social interaction:

+-Add comments to post

 -Allow users to filter posts by following or all public posts (private posts only see via follow)

+-Add dm mechanic

+Other:

 -Allow user to change user username when they change their username in clerk, make sure no duplicates

--Add dm mechanic